Tednoob17/Live0verflow/Web-Hacking/web-0x00-(Html + css +javascript intro).md

 			</body>
 		 </html>

-When you inspect your page going to "Console" tab
+When you inspect your page going to "Console" tab ,you can execute javascript(Js) code

+>useless (your function)
+>document.body.children(display your body code)
+>document.body.children[1] (display second element of Tab because the first element is 0)
+>document.body.children[1].innerText="test!!!" (for change element who is a [1]'th in the tab by "test!!!")